 Abstract

 Hunger is on the rise throughout Africa, with famine threatening millions across several countries.
 Rapid and accurate identification of food insecurity crises can enable humanitarian responses to mitigate casualties from hunger and save lives.
 We develop a predictive model of food security based on readily available, spatially granular data on prices, geography, and demographics.
 Using machine learning techniques, we are able to improve the accuracy of predicting those villages that face a potential threat of hunger.
 As with any rare event, one challenge with predicting food insecurity is the low rate of severe food insecurity in the baseline data.
 We use several different approaches to address this imbalance to allow us to capture a higher fraction of these rare events.
 We apply our procedure to three sub-Saharan African countries: Malawi, Tanzania, and Uganda to predict food security in out-of-sample villages.
-Bearing in mind the possible spatial-temporal correlations between observations in the training and testing set, we use a nested cross-validation method on year-split data to get a more robust result. --With our best model, we can identify up to 40 percent of the most food-insecure clusters; in contrast, the baseline model using a logistic regression did not detect any of them.
+Bearing in mind the possible spatial-temporal correlations between observations in the training and testing set, we use previous years’ data to predict later years to get a more robust result.
+Combined with cost-sensitive learning and sampling, the machine learning models constantly outperform the baseline model using logistic regression in detecting the most food-secure villages and the most food-insecure villages from the rest of the data.
+The machine learning models achieve from 10% to 60% higher area under the ROC curve (AUC) than the baseline model, with 15% to 100% more food insecure villages being identified.
 Our findings show that a data-driven model with the help of machine learning methods can significantly improve a model’s ability to identify food insecure households even when the data are imbalanced.
 Our paper demonstrates that this approach could be used in a scalable, automatically updated prediction model that could enhance the current famine early warning systems.

 Keywords: food insecurity, machine learning, early warning, Sub-Saharan Africa, famine